RohitPednekar/Dart/README.md

 # Dart
-this repo contains all the dart cod that i have larnt so far
+this repo contains all the dart cod that i have learnt so far